kklmn/xrt/doc/using.rst

 - ``plot.dx``, ``plot.dy`` and ``plot.dE`` store fwhm's of the three 1D
   histograms
 - flux or power are accessed as ``plot.flux`` and ``plot.power``

+If you want to save plot results in a scan, you can do this in a generator, as explained :ref:`here <scriptingRaycing>`.